surgiie/vault-cli/README.md

 ## Create Vault & Set Driver:

-The first thing you should do to use the cli is set a driver by calling the `vault:new` command.
+The first thing you should do to use the cli is create a new vault directory by calling the `vault:new` command:

+`vault new --vault-name="my_vault" --driver=<sqlite|local>`

 This will create a directory to store your vault items and some other metadata files.
-This includes a small file at `~/.vault/driver` that the cli will use to be aware of which driver to use.

-If you wish store your vault directory elsewhere, specify the path with `--vault-path` when running this command.

-This is an interactive command, if you wish to specify driver, you may do so with `--driver=<sqlite|local>`.
+By default it will attempt to create the directory in `~/.vault` but to specify a custom path use the `--vault-path` optionwhen running this command:

+``vault new --vault-name="my_vault" --driver=<sqlite|local> --vault-path=/some/vault`

 **Note** Be sure the `sqlite3` extension is installed if using that driver.